 Since October 2012 we have been working on the Transition Galway community garden, located on the grounds of Scoil Chroí Íosa (Presentation Primary School), on the Newcastle Road.
 It’s a nice wee plot, kindly offered by the school to our group.
 Together with the pupils, parents, teachers and members of the community we have been growing food and improving biodiversity.
-The group meet in the garden every Sunday from 2-5pm.
+The group meet in the garden every Wednesday morning from 9am-12noon.
 Everyone welcome!

 A photographic record of the garden can be found in our Facebook group: Transition Galway Garden: https://www.facebook.com/groups/169844843098682/